php-fig/fig-standards/proposed/PSR-2-advanced.md

 3. Namespace and Use Declarations
 ---------------------------------

-There MUST be one blank line after the `namespace` declaration.
+When present, there MUST be one blank line after the `namespace` declaration.

-All `use` declarations MUST go after the `namespace` declaration.
+When present, all `use` declarations MUST go after the `namespace` declaration.

 There MUST be one `use` keyword per declaration.